The Gunny Sack

 Nutella jar

-My Nutella story is that I first learned of Nutella when I was in middle school.
+I first learned of Nutella when I was in middle school.
 I had a neighborhood friend named Emily, whose mom was from Germany.
 Emily introduced me to Nutella.

-She would put it on toast for breakfast and I thought that was the coolest thing ever.
-I’ve been a fan of Nutella ever since then and have passed the love on to my kids.
+She would put it on toast for breakfast, and I thought that was the coolest thing ever.
+Ever since then, I’ve been a fan of Nutella and have passed the love on to my kids.

 energy bites ingredients in bowl